 - Judging round: allows judging activity to happen.
 If there is no currently open judging round, judging participants cannot see any entries nor record scores, votes, etc.

 - Feedback round: allows scores and/or judge comments to be presented to entrants.
 During a currently open feedback round, entrants are able to see feedback on their entries.

 Creating a round

-- Go to Settings > Entries > Rounds
+- In the Manage workspace, go to Settings > Entries > Rounds

-- Name your round— this name is for manager's reference and is not publicly visible anywhere
+- Name your round—this name is for internal use and is not publicly visible